SoftwareAG/c8y-docs/src/documents/guides/users-guide/user-and-permissions-management.html.md

 - Choosing basic login options
 - Enabling additional login security by using Two-Factor Authentication (TFA)

-> **Info:** The user needs to have a role with the user management permissions "ADMIN" or "CREATE" to be able to do so.
+> **Info:** The user needs to have a role with the user management permission "ADMIN" or "CREATE" to be able to do so.

 ### Viewing users